ngwenbin/RecyclablesBot/README.md

 ## Misc
-- For unresolved dependencies, check the bottom left bar of vscode and ensure that you are using the correct python interpreter.
-It should say Python 3.x.x XX-bit {'YOUR_ENV_NAME':conda}
+- For unresolved dependencies, check the bottom left bar of vscode and ensure that you are in the correct environment.
+It should say Python 3.x.x XX-bit {'env'}.
+The python interpreter should be pointer at your env python at ENVNAME/Scripts/python.exe

 - For production deployment, we are using a webhook to listen for incoming messages.
 Local testings will use polling.
 Do take note before commiting.
 ```python
 # For production deployment